 Client Spotlight - ServicesMaster of the Rogue Valley

 When considering to invest in online marketing to generate leads and brand awareness, a restoration company usually has different reasons from one to the next.
 However, one common reason I hear over and over again is to diversify their sales and become less reliant on TPAs.
-Increasing sales is always a common goal to, but let's face it, $10,000 from TPAs is worth less than $10,000 from online because after the TPA fees and price cuts you're not making as much.
-The internet doesn't take a cut of your sales, and doesn't require you to work off a different price list either.
+Increasing sales is always a common goal, but let's face it, $10,000 from TPAs is worth less than $10,000 from online because after the TPA fees and price cuts you're not making as much.
+The internet doesn't take a cut of your sales and doesn't require you to work off a different price list either.

 Important Stats (provided by ServiceMaster of the Rogue)

 - Internet Sales - More than $400,000 in 2019

 - Internet Accounts for 13.7% of the total sales

 RDM: Why is it important for ServiceMaster to become less reliant on TPA work?

 Tyson: TPAs are causing a number of problems in the industry.
 They limit the contractor's ability to create pricing that meets the financial needs of their business, they promote an over-reliance on insurance for work instead of more natural leads.
 The worst of all is that they promote an ideology that we work for the insurance company rather than the customer.
 We at ServiceMaster of Medford wanted to move away from TPA’s for these reasons as well as a desire to diversify our lead sources.